Briefs from Research Projects and Practice

-In this section of the web site you can read and share reflections on new diaconal practices, new challenges and innovative thinking.
+In this section of the website you can read and share reflections on new diaconal practices, new challenges and innovative thinking.
 You may find possibilities for collaboration or new insights for your work from a different context.
-If you want to contribute to this section and showcase your innovative approaches, please read our Guidelines for Contributors on how to submit your reports, or get in touch with directly with our responsible board member Herman Noordegraaf at firstname.lastname@example.org.
+If you want to contribute to this section and showcase your innovative approaches, please get in touch directly with one of our board members.

-- Descriptions of an innovative project or new approaches to practice
+- Description of an innovative or current approach to practice

-- Discussion of a theme or issue which affects practice or arises from it
+- Discussion of a research theme or issue which affects practice or arises from it

 The latest report from practice: